Tommy "The Human Dragster" Brackens

 At a glance

-What makes Brackens' career interesting isn't just the wins.
-It's the kind of racer he was.
-He got holeshots — the term BMX uses for getting out in front at the drop of the starting gate — better than almost anyone.
-NBL announcer Bob Hunt started calling him "The Human Dragster" at the 1982 NBL Grand Nationals, and the name stuck because it was accurate.
-When Brackens got the hole, the other racers had to catch him, and in a straight line on a BMX track, nobody caught Tommy Brackens.
+But the wins aren't really the story.
+The kind of racer he was is the story.
+He got holeshots better than almost anyone alive.
+Holeshot is the word BMX uses for getting out front the instant the gate drops, and Tommy owned that moment.
+NBL announcer Bob Hunt started calling him "The Human Dragster" at the 1982 NBL Grand Nationals, and the name stuck because it was true.
+When Tommy got the hole, everybody else was racing for second.

 Motocross, Team Jag, and the switch to BMX

-Brackens was born in Los Angeles on November 20, 1960.
-Before he ever rode a BMX bike, he was a motorcycle motocross racer.
-He switched to BMX in 1977 and would eventually return to MX after his BMX career wound down, but that middle decade on a 20-inch bike is what put him in the history books.
+He was born in Los Angeles on November 20, 1960.
+Before he ever threw a leg over a BMX bike, he raced motorcycle motocross.
+He came across to BMX in 1977, and after his BMX days wound down he went right back to MX — but that middle decade on a 20-inch bike is what put him in the books.

-In the late 1970s, race promoter Renny Roker — the same Renny Roker who ran the JAG World Championships and who is related to news anchor Al Roker and actress Roxie Roker — assembled Team Jag, the first all-Black BMX team.
-The roster came mostly from South Central Los Angeles, and it included three future Hall of Famers: Tommy Brackens, Anthony Sewell, and Turnell "Tuni" Henry.
+Here's how it started.
+In the late 1970s, race promoter Renny Roker — the same Renny Roker who ran the JAG World Championships, related to news anchor Al Roker and actress Roxie Roker — put together Team Jag, the first all-Black BMX team.
+The riders came mostly out of South Central Los Angeles.
+Three of them ended up in the Hall of Fame: Tommy Brackens, Anthony Sewell, and Turnell "Tuni" Henry.
 Team Jag was a big deal.
-The team starred in the BMX episode of the TV show CHiPs and landed on the cover of Ebony Jr. magazine.
-Sewell went on to win an IBMXF World Championship in 1978; Brackens would do the same in 1986.
-Tuni Henry, still racing decades later, became a track operator and manager of his own team.
+They starred in the BMX episode of CHiPs and made the cover of Ebony Jr. magazine.
+Sewell won an IBMXF World Championship in 1978.
+Tommy would do the same in 1986.
+Tuni Henry kept racing for decades and went on to run his own track and his own team.

-Team Jag matters in BMX history beyond its results.
-It was one of the first organized efforts to get Black riders into the sport at the top level, and every one of the key members went on to make their own mark.
-For Brackens, it was where his BMX career properly started.
+Team Jag matters beyond the results, though.
+It was one of the first real, organized pushes to get Black riders into the sport at the top level, and every key member made his own mark.
+For Tommy, it's where the whole thing properly began.

 Amateur years and the 1980 Race of Champions

-Brackens' amateur career peaked at the 1980 Grand Nationals, where he won the Race of Champions (ROC).
-The prize was a $3,000 Fisher stereo system — a meaningful reward in 1980 money, and one that didn't cost him his amateur status the way a cash prize of the same value would have.
-The ROC win marked him as one of the best amateurs in the country heading into the new decade.
+His amateur career topped out at the 1980 Grand Nationals, where he won the Race of Champions.
+The prize was a $3,000 Fisher stereo system.
+That was real money in 1980, and because it wasn't cash it didn't cost him his amateur status the way an equal cash prize would have.
+The ROC win stamped him as one of the best amateurs in the country heading into the new decade.

-In 1981, with the ABA's new "A" Pro class just introduced, Brackens became the first pro to win a second-place finish in the class.
-That same year, the NBA named him Most Improved Rider.
-Two honors, two sanctioning bodies, one year.
-He had arrived.
+Then in 1981, with the ABA's new "A" Pro class just getting started, Tommy became the first pro to take a second-place finish in that class.
+The NBA named him Most Improved Rider the same year.
+Two honors, two sanctioning bodies, one season.
+He'd arrived.

 Powerlite, then Torker, then GT

-Brackens' early factory years came with Powerlite, an independent Southern California brand that sponsored him through the early 1980s.
-On October 1, 1983, he signed with Torker BMX Products, one of the biggest brands of the era.
-Torker's campaign of the moment was "One Step Ahead" and "We Ship Performance," and Brackens became one of the faces of it.
+His early factory years were with Powerlite, an independent Southern California brand that backed him through the early 1980s.
+On October 1, 1983, he signed with Torker BMX Products — one of the biggest names of the era.
+Torker's pitch at the time was "One Step Ahead" and "We Ship Performance," and Tommy became one of the faces of it.

-The Torker stint ended the way a lot of BMX careers did in 1984: the company went bankrupt.
-Literally while the racing team was out on an East Coast tour, Torker folded — Brackens didn't know it had happened until people came up to him at races telling him the news.
-On the flight back west, GT Bicycles owner Richard Long offered Brackens a spot on the GT factory team.
-Brackens accepted.
-He was on GT from November 1984 through December 31, 1986.
+The Torker run ended the way a lot of BMX deals ended in 1984.
+The company went bankrupt.
+And not quietly — it folded while the race team was out on an East Coast tour.
+Tommy didn't even know until people started walking up to him at races to tell him the news.
+On the flight home, GT Bicycles owner Richard Long offered him a spot on the GT factory team.
+Tommy took it.
+He rode for GT from November 1984 through December 31, 1986.

-The GT years were his best as a racer — which is saying something, because the GT team at that point included some of the biggest names in BMX.
-Eddie Fiola handled freestyle.
+Those GT years were his best as a racer, and that's saying something, because the GT team back then was loaded.
+Eddie Fiola ran freestyle.
 Harry Leary was there.
-The racing team was stacked.
-Brackens fit in and delivered.
-But his contract ran out at the end of 1986, and GT offered him a renewal on reduced terms.
-GT wanted to keep him, but at a lower salary, with increased contingency awards (bonuses for winning individual races) to compensate.
+The racing side was deep.
+Tommy slotted in and delivered.
+But his contract ran out at the end of 1986, and GT came back with a renewal on reduced terms — they wanted to keep him, just at a lower salary, with bigger contingency awards (the bonuses you earn for winning individual races) to make up the difference.

-Brackens turned it down.
-According to the September 1999 issue of Snap magazine, the reduced offer didn't sit well because Brackens felt Eddie Fiola and fellow racer Gary Ellis were being paid more than he was being offered.
-After two years of delivering for GT, including his best season ever in 1986, the math didn't add up for him.
-He walked.
+He turned it down.
+According to the September 1999 issue of Snap magazine, the lower offer didn't sit right because Tommy felt Eddie Fiola and fellow racer Gary Ellis were being paid more than he was being offered.
+After two years of producing for GT, including the best season of his life in 1986, the math didn't work for him.
+So he walked.

 1986: the best season

-Brackens' 1986 was the kind of year that defines a BMX career.
-He won the IBMXF Pro World Championship — the international federation title that sat alongside the JAG Worlds as one of the most prestigious events in the sport.
-He also won the European Championship that year.
-He finished the NBL season as National #2, narrowly missing #1 after crashing in his semi while only a few points behind eventual champion Pete Loncarevich (who, per reports, was not racing well himself that year and barely qualified for the main).
+1986 was the kind of year that defines a career.
+He won the IBMXF Pro World Championship, the international federation title that stood right alongside the JAG Worlds as one of the most prestigious events in the sport.
+He won the European Championship that same year.
+And he finished the NBL season as National #2 — he crashed in his semi while only a few points back of eventual champion Pete Loncarevich, who, by the reports, wasn't even racing well that year and barely qualified for the main.

-The National #1 plate was the one title that consistently slipped through Brackens' hands across his whole career.
+That National #1 plate was the one thing that kept slipping away from him his whole career.
 He was never the ABA #1 or the NBL #1 as a pro.
-His own observation, widely reported, was that variables like track conditions or unexpected delays could throw him psychologically — and that he lacked the "killer instinct" that the top-dominating pros like Stu Thomsen and Pete Loncarevich had.
-He was a power racer who was weaker in the turns, which meant he could be passed if a strong technical racer caught up to him.
+His own read on it, which got reported plenty, was that little variables — track conditions, an unexpected delay — could get into his head.
+He said he lacked the "killer instinct" that the dominant guys like Stu Thomsen and Pete Loncarevich had.
+He was a power racer, weaker in the turns, which meant a strong technical rider who caught up to him could get by.

-None of which changes that he was an IBMXF World Champion in 1986, which puts him in a very small group of American racers with a world title.
+None of that changes the fact that he was an IBMXF World Champion in 1986.
+That puts him in a very small group of American racers who ever held a world title.

 1987: the NORA Cup and the "King of the Mountain"

-1987 brought Brackens two honors that suited him perfectly.
+1987 brought him two honors that fit him perfectly.
 The first was the BMX Action NORA Cup — the reader-voted Number One Racer Award — which he won with 17.91% of the vote.
-He had always said his goal was to be the people's favorite:
+He'd always said his goal was to be the people's favorite:

-The NORA Cup was the clearest possible verification of that goal.
-The readers of the biggest BMX magazine in the country voted, and Tommy Brackens won.
-Mike Miranda had won it the year before (1986); Greg Hill had the three years before that.
-Brackens was the 1987 holder.
-It was also the clearest signal of how well his quiet, shy, highly likable personality played with fans — not just with the winners on the podium, but with the kids watching from the fence.
+The NORA Cup was about the clearest proof of that goal you could ask for.
+The readers of the biggest BMX magazine in the country voted, and they voted Tommy.
+Mike Miranda had won it the year before, in 1986.
+Greg Hill had it the three years before that.
+1987 was Tommy's.
+And it told you everything about how his quiet, shy, easy-to-like personality played with the fans — not just the people on the podium, but the kids hanging on the fence.

 The 91 mph run down Tramway Road

-The second 1987-era achievement was stranger and, by Brackens' own account, more important to him personally.
-In 1986 he had gotten into GPV racing — Gravity Powered Vehicle, an outlaw motorsport where you take a bike, remove the pedals, and race it downhill.
-GPV had been around since the late 1970s but caught on with BMX racers beginning in 1985.
-The biggest event was the "King of the Mountain" down Tramway Road in Palm Springs, a steep, fast, technical run.
+The second thing from that era was stranger, and by Tommy's own account it meant more to him personally.
+In 1986 he'd gotten into GPV racing — Gravity Powered Vehicle, an outlaw sport where you take a bike, pull the pedals off, and race it downhill.
+GPV had been kicking around since the late 1970s, but it caught on with BMX racers starting in 1985.
+The big event was the "King of the Mountain" down Tramway Road in Palm Springs.
+Steep, fast, technical.

-Brackens won the 1986 King of the Mountain on a converted 20-inch bike.
-He was clocked at 91 miles per hour on the way down.
+Tommy won the 1986 King of the Mountain on a converted 20-inch bike.
+They clocked him at 91 miles per hour on the way down.

-For a racer whose entire BMX career was about how fast he could accelerate off a start gate, getting clocked at 91 mph on a modified kids' bike down a mountain road in Palm Springs was a different kind of thrill.
+Think about that.
+For a guy whose entire BMX career came down to how fast he could get off a start gate, getting clocked at 91 mph on a modified kid's bike down a mountain road was a whole different kind of rush.
 In his own words:

-Brackens kept GPV racing into the early 2000s — long after his BMX career was over — and got invited to ESPN X Video Games GPV events in Saint George, Utah in the mid-2000s.
-The Human Dragster name turned out to work across more than one kind of vehicle.
+He kept GPV racing into the early 2000s, long after his BMX career was done, and got invited to the ESPN X Video Games GPV events in Saint George, Utah in the mid-2000s.
+Turned out the Human Dragster name worked on more than one kind of vehicle.

 Brackens Racing: 1988–1990

-In July 1988, Brackens started his own BMX company, Brackens Racing Products.
-The signature frame had a distinctive triangle gusset behind the bottom bracket on the chainstays — a visual identifier that made the bike instantly recognizable on a race track or in a magazine photo.
+In July 1988, Tommy started his own BMX company, Brackens Racing Products.
+The signature frame had a distinctive triangle gusset behind the bottom bracket on the chainstays.
+You could pick a Brackens frame out of a magazine photo or off a starting gate from across the track.

-The first rider Brackens Racing factory-sponsored was Kevin "Sheepdog" Hull, who had just left GT around the same time Tommy did.
-Hull was the original Brackens rider and was part of the brand from the beginning.
-Later, Brackens Racing would pick up a young Eric Carter at the start of his pro career — Carter would go on to become one of the defining riders of the next generation across BMX racing, mountain biking, and dual slalom.
-Spotting Carter early was a genuinely good call, but the Hull signing came first.
+The first rider Brackens Racing factory-sponsored was Kevin "Sheepdog" Hull, who had left GT around the same time Tommy did.
+Hull was the original Brackens rider, there from the start.
+Later, Brackens Racing picked up a young Eric Carter at the front end of his pro career — Carter went on to become one of the defining riders of the next generation across BMX racing, mountain biking, and dual slalom.
+Spotting Carter early was a genuinely good call.
+But Hull came first.

-Brackens Racing ran from July 1988 through 1990 under Tommy's direct ownership.
-The brand name was eventually sold to Power Source / Roost in late 1994, which continued to produce frames under the Brackens name for a period after.
+Brackens Racing ran from July 1988 through 1990 under Tommy's own ownership.
+The brand name was later sold to Power Source / Roost in late 1994, and they kept building frames under the Brackens name for a stretch after that.

 Injuries and the end of the racing career

-Brackens' injury record was moderate by the standards of a career pro.
-He sprained a wrist at the Pompano Beach national in May 1983 and was laid up for about a month.
-In August 1987, at the NBL Lemoore, California nationals, his handlebars stabbed him in a leg muscle in a practice crash before the Friday pre-race, and he sat out both the Saturday and Sunday nationals.
+His injury record was about average for a career pro.
+He sprained a wrist at the Pompano Beach national in May 1983 and was laid up about a month.
+In August 1987, at the NBL Lemoore, California nationals, his handlebars stabbed him in a leg muscle in a practice crash before the Friday pre-race, and he had to sit out both the Saturday and Sunday nationals.

-His racing career effectively wound down after 1988, at age 28.
-He went back to motorcycle motocross — his original racing discipline from before BMX — and later moved into GPV racing and general retirement from competitive BMX.
-He currently lives in Northern California.
+The racing career effectively wound down after 1988, at age 28.
+He went back to motorcycle motocross — his first discipline, from before BMX — then moved into GPV racing and eased out of competitive BMX.
+He lives in Northern California today.

 The 2016 retro signature frame

-In 2016, Gary Turner — the founder of GT Bicycles, the "T" in GT — partnered with Brackens on a retro signature frame project.
-They took Brackens' original 1988 20-inch Brackens Brand race frame and scaled it up to 26-inch and 24-inch cruiser sizes.
-The frames were full 4130 chromoly, built by Gary Turner himself, and sold through GT1972.com.
+In 2016, Gary Turner — founder of GT Bicycles, the "T" in GT — partnered with Tommy on a retro signature frame.
+They took the original 1988 20-inch Brackens Brand race frame and scaled it up to 26-inch and 24-inch cruiser sizes.
+Full 4130 chromoly, built by Gary Turner himself, sold through GT1972.com.

-The fact that Gary Turner himself welded the frames mattered.
-Turner was in his 80s at that point, back in his garage building bikes, and choosing to reconnect with Brackens specifically — a rider he'd signed to GT in the back of a plane after Torker folded 32 years earlier — was a gesture that said something about how the GT team really was, in that era, a family.
+The detail that mattered was Gary Turner welding the frames with his own hands.
+Turner was in his 80s by then, back in his garage building bikes, and choosing to reconnect with Tommy specifically — a rider he'd signed to GT in the back of a plane after Torker folded 32 years earlier — said something about what the GT team really was in that era.
+A family.

 What we don't know about Tommy Brackens